dallen72/spanish-verb-prototype/README.md

 TODO

-- make pronoun buttons lighter (look like conjugation buttons by default)

-- refactor, look at code

-- make sure works with English and Spanish gametypes

-- fix outline, make look better

-- simple fixes
+- verb list
-	- need to change what shows on the popup button when completing a level
-	- have a progress screen that shows bars that increase

-- plan - what will be the MVP?

-- design
+- excercise list
+relationship, excercises to verbs are one to many:
+- the player chooses an excercise and is shown the verb that has the lowest score for that excercise, and if there is a tie, the lowest total score verb is shown for that excercise

 --------------------------------------------------------------------

+Learn spanish with the conjugation game.
+Progress through words and conjugations with excercises that you choose, viewing your progress as you go along.

-This is a Godot conversion of the HTML Spanish verb conjugation matching game.
-Players match Spanish pronouns (yo, tu, el, nosotros, vosotros, ellos) with their corresponding verb conjugations.
+Match spanish pronouns with their corresponding verb conjugations.

 ## How to Play